Sparkier/Hierarchical-Image-Explorer/README.md

 # Hierarchical Image Explorer (HIE)
 ![image](docs/img/banner.png)
-The goal of this project was to develop a Level of Detail visualization for large-scale image datasets, that allows interactive exploration of the data.
+The goal of this project was to develop a Level of Detail visualization for large-scale image datasets that allows interactive exploration of the data.
 It is part of the specialization subject Computer Graphics in the 5th and 6th semester for computer science and media students at Ulm University.

 ![image](docs/img/fullscreen_view.png)

 ---

-## Frontend
+## Frontend development
 The project with an example dataset loaded can be found [here](http://nemesis.informatik.uni-ulm.de/frontend/main/).

 ### Starting up